Hello! I’m a backend developer on the Wadiz Funding Development Team.

 ORDER BY A테이블.Registered

-I looked into several other areas as well, but didn’t find any major clues.
-However, I was at least able to come up with one potential solution.
+I looked into several other areas as well, but didn't find any major clues.
+However, I was at least able to come up with one improvement.
 If I modify the code to reverse the sorting order in the ORDER BY clause, I can implement a deletion logic even if the data is duplicated.

 We've found the culprit.